|Guide||♦||132 Triplogs||1 Topic|

 Bajada - definition and pronunciation

 This is one of the easiest trails at South Mountain with good views under choice conditions.
-You have the choice of enjoying this route as an out-n-back, shuttle or part of a larger loop.
+You have the choice of enjoying this route as an out-n-back, shuttle, or part of a larger loop.
 Mountain biking is also an option, and great for beginners.
 Just watch out for those ravines where you might need to hike the bike.

 The wildflowers are great and obviously the main attraction.
-However I'd like to share another unique opportunity.
-Sunrise, anytime of the year hiking from east to west.
+However, I'd like to share another unique opportunity.
+Sunrise, any time of the year hiking from east to west.
 The view of Butterfly Peak (Sierra Estrella Range) in the distance is beautiful beyond words.
 The sun lights up the steep ravines casting shadows, which in turn gives depth perception.
 I simply love it!
 What makes it so special is you're in the middle of a city and you'd never know it.

-This trail also plays a major roll in two looping options.
+This trail also plays a major role in two looping options.
 The Bajada Trail itself skirts the lower-northern-flank of the Gila Range.
 Atop the Gila Range is a section of the National Trail.
 As seen in the map below you can create a loop with the Ranger Trail.
 This would be my loop of choice.
 The popular loop is with the Alta Trail (Ma Ha Tuak Range).
 Which gives you fascinating views of downtown Phoenix Arizona!

 This hike is listed as One-Way.

 When hiking several trails on a single "hike", log it with a generic name that describes the hike.
 Then link the trails traveled, check out the example.